Platform Architecture

 The firmware runs on your microcontroller (e.g., Raspberry Pi Pico W) and handles:

-- WebSocket connection to edge
+- WebSocket connection to your server

 - Hardware abstraction (GPIO, ADC, I2C, etc.)